AymericM78/PowerDataOps/documentation/commands/Add-XrmUserRoles.md

 ## Description

-**Add security roles to user.** : Assign on or multiple roles to given user.
+**Add security roles to user.** : Assign one or multiple roles to given user.

 ## Inputs